boers001/docker-introduction/markdown/part3.md

 !SUB
 ### Building a cluster - data store
 - For the data store we use redis, a fast in memory key store.
-- We can build a redis image our selves or use the offical one.
+- We can build a redis image our selves or use the official one.
 An example is available in the redis directory.

 ```
 # Search for the offical redis image in the docker registry